brendan-ch/bear-notes-mcp/README.md

 # Bear MCP Server

-A Model Context Protocol (MCP) server that provides Claude with direct **read-only** access to your Bear notes database, enabling comprehensive note browsing and analysis beyond Bear's standard API limitations.
+A Model Context Protocol (MCP) server that provides Claude with comprehensive access to your Bear notes using a **hybrid sync-safe approach** - combining direct database reads with Bear's API for writes.

-> **📖 Currently Read-Only**: Write operations are temporarily disabled to prevent iCloud sync conflicts.
-[Help us solve this!](#-help-wanted-solving-icloud-sync-conflicts)
+> **🔄 Sync-Safe Hybrid Mode**: All operations now work safely with iCloud sync!

 ## ⚠️ **Disclaimer**